Dan Crenshaw: 2022

+2024

 Personal life

 Crenshaw married Tara Blake in 2013.
 He is a Methodist and hosts Hold These Truths, a podcast he launched in February 2020.
+They have one daughter, Susan Crenshaw, born on September 12, 2023, named after his late mother.

 In April 2021, Crenshaw suffered a detached retina in his functional left eye, undergoing emergency surgery.
 As he recovered, he expected to be virtually blind for about a month.
 He said, "I don't have a 'good eye,' but half a good eye."

-Awards and recognition
+Recognition

 In 2020, Fortune magazine included Crenshaw in its 40 Under 40 in the "Government and Politics" category, writing that he "wears his service to his country on his face."